justinrgarrard/world-of-naevis.net/docs/gear/alchemics/munitions.md

 >
 > *Ammunition (Any), common*
 >
 > Any creature struck by this ammunition takes one additional point of thunder damage.
 Attacks made with this ammunition do not suffer a penalty for being at long range.
-They emit a loud ringing sound upon making contact with an object or creature.
+Ammunition emits a loud ringing sound upon making contact with an object or creature.
+Attacks with this ammunition count as magical for the purposes of bypassing weapon resistances.

 ---